Embedding Physical Reasoning into Diffusion-Based Shadow Generation: Introduction

-We evaluate our method on DESOBAV2 \cite{liu2024shadow}, which contains 27,823 training and 750 testing tuples of composite images, foreground/background shadow masks, and foreground/background object masks.
-We obtain point maps using an off-the-shelf monocular geometry estimator \cite{wang2025moge2}.
-Experimental results show that our method outperforms state-of-the-art approaches in generated image quality and shadow mask accuracy, producing more realistic, physically consistent shadows.
-As shown in \cref{fig: teaser}, our method produces shadows that align faithfully with the occluder even in ambiguously lit scenes without background reference object–shadow pairs (\textit{top}), and better preserves shadow shape and appearance under complex object geometry (\textit{bottom}).
+We evaluate our proposed method on DESOBAV2 \cite{liu2024shadow}.
+Experimental results show that our method outperforms state-of-the-art shadow generation approaches in both generated image quality and shadow mask accuracy, producing more realistic, physically consistent shadows.
+As depicted in \cref{fig: teaser}, our method produces shadows that align faithfully with the occluder even in ambiguously lit scenes without reference background-object–shadow pairs (\textit{top, BOS-free}), and better preserves shadow shape and appearance in a top-down view under complex object geometry (\textit{bottom, BOS}).

-To summarize, our contributions are as follows: \begin{itemize} \item We propose a diffusion-based framework that integrates explicit physical modeling into shadow generation. \item We demonstrate that an initial physics-grounded estimate from monocular geometry and light estimation provides coherent shadow support for subsequent synthesis. \item Experiments show SOTA performance, with superior image quality and shadow accuracy where the shadow aligns faithfully with the occluder and light direction. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item \textbf{Physics-grounded shadow generation.} We introduce a framework that derives an initial shadow estimate from recovered monocular scene geometry and predicted illumination, providing a physically grounded spatial anchor for shadow placement.

+\item \textbf{Quality-aware conditioning for ambiguous lighting.} We model the reliability of predicted lighting and shadow cues and use confidence scores to regulate their influence during generation, allowing the system to handle cases where illumination cannot be uniquely inferred from the image.

+\item \textbf{Diffusion-based refinement with geometry and illumination guidance.} We incorporate the predicted shadow mask, predicted light direction, and their confidence signals into a diffusion generator through spatial and scene-level conditioning, enabling realistic shadow synthesis while preserving geometric consistency.